|

 In addition it explicitly sets LC_ALL to "POSIX" when starting NSD.

-This avoids issues with tools that have language specifc output.
+This avoids issues with tools that have language specific output.

 V1.7.1 10.07.2007